williamgilpin/flowtrace_docs/flowtrace_imagej.md

 ## Debugging

+For optional arguments (Subtract Median.
+Pairwise Difference, etc.), unpredictable things can happen if multiple are enabled simultaneously.
+For example, choosing "Invert Projection" and "Subtract Median" simultaneously will result in blank files being written to output because the algorithm is trying to take the median of a stack that has been inverted already.
+Also

 **"Color Frames" option fails**
 + If the output log says `Unrecognized Array function` and `rvals = Array.<getSequence>(nmerge);` then you need to update to the latest version of Fiji or ImageJ